Suspension After Refusal To Test During A DUI Stop

-Under California law, any motorist who drives a vehicle is deemed to have consented in advance to taking a chemical test if arrested for DUI.
+Under California law, any motorist who drives a vehicle is deemed to have consented in advance to taking a chemical test if arrested on suspicion of DUI.
 There are three types of refusal suspensions for failing to complete a chemical test:

-If any of these motorists refuses a chemical test after being arrested or detained, the police officer will confiscate their driver’s license, cite them for a refusal violation, and send paperwork to DMV that will automatically suspend or revoke their license in 30 days.
+If any of these motorists refuses a chemical test after being arrested or detained, the police officer will confiscate their driver’s license, cite them for a refusal violation, and send paperwork to the Department of Motor Vehicles (DMV) that will automatically suspend or revoke their license in 30 days.

-As with most administrative suspensions, you have the right to a hearing to challenge the refusal action if you demand a hearing within ten days of the citation or find some sort of way around it.
-(There are some ways around the ten-day deadline if you miss it.)
+As with most administrative suspensions, you have the right to a hearing to challenge the refusal action if you demand a hearing within 10 days of the citation or find some sort of way around it.
+(There are some ways around the 10-day deadline if you miss it.)

-If you do not request a hearing, the one year suspension becomes effective thirty days after the citation (if it is your first offense).
-With one prior alcohol or drug-related driving offense in ten years, it will be a two-year revocation, and with two prior offenses, a three-year revocation.
+If you do not request a hearing, the one-year suspension becomes effective 30 days after the citation (if it is your first offense).
+With one prior alcohol or drug-related driving offense in 10 years, it will be a two-year revocation, and with two prior offenses, a three-year revocation.
 There is no restricted or hardship license available during a refusal suspension or revocation, although by taking a writ action in superior court, a judge can grant you a stay of the suspension/revocation while the action is pending.

 Section 13353 provides for a suspension in the event a motorist 21 years of age or older refuses or fails to complete a chemical test following a valid DUI arrest.
 For motorists under 21 or on DUI probation, Section 13353.1 provides a similar process.
 A first offense refusal suspension lasts one year with no restricted license available (Section 13353(a)(1) and Section 13353.1(a)(1)).
 A refusal with one alcohol-related prior offense in 10 years results in a two-year revocation (Section 13353.1(a)(2) and Section 13353.1(a)(2)), and a refusal with two prior alcohol-related offenses in 10 years results in a three-year revocation (Section 13353.1(a)(3) and Section 13353.1(a)(3)).
 Two refusals will result in a lifetime commercial license ban.
 (Section 13353(b).)